 It is sometimes easier to think of focus in terms of a target reader, rather than a topic area.
 At least this is what I did with my blog, in which much content is geared towards the needs of MA students and starting PhDs in Applied Linguistics.
 To that end, I blog about topical issues in foreign language education, offer advice on research methods and academic writing, and share information about upcoming conferences and publications.
 In addition to such ‘technical’ information, I try to post content that might help beginning scholars to immerse themselves in the broader debates surrounding academic life.

-One of the advantages of blogging, compared to more traditional forms of scholarly communication, is that it is well suited to relating one’s specialist knowledge to the needs of the world outside the Ivory Tower.
+One of the advantages of blogging, compared to more traditional forms of scholarly communication, is that it is well suited to making specialist knowledge relevant to readers outside the Ivory Tower.
 Alex Marsh, Professor of Public Policy at the University of Bristol, who specialises in housing, remarks that:

 …if I only blogged about housing then my posts would be relatively few and far between.
 And I rarely report directly on research – either my own or that of others.
 More frequently I write op-ed commentary. […] And, if I’m honest, sticking to housing would rather defeat the object of setting up the blog in the first place.
 I wanted a place to talk about whatever was on my mind.
 So I also blog about closely related issues such as the welfare state and rights, social security and welfare reform, and land use planning.

 Sometimes blogs can become “overtly political and resistant acts”.
 Whether or not one wants to assume such a role of public intellectual is, ultimately, a personal choice.
 However, for those who feel that public engagement is part of their professional identity, blogging can be a powerful medium.

 So, to return to back to the original question (What might one blog about?)
 I guess the answer depends on the reason why you are blogging, and on what –in your opinion- might make a difference for your target audience.